krisgun/noisy-bird/README.md

 <i> Known issue: </i> The game does not reset when dying, restart game to replay.

 ### Testing Strategy
-The testing strategy for this project will be testing through visual inspection.
+The testing strategy for this project will be testing through visual inspection when playing the game.